New regulations for Cross Border Transactions under DAC 6 Reporting

 EU Directive on the Mandatory Disclosure and Exchange of Cross Border Tax Arrangements.

-From 1 July 2020, tax payers engaged in cross border transactions (“CBTs”) and their intermediaries will be required to disclose to HMRC details of these cross border arrangements where they meet one of the ‘hallmarks’ outlined under the EU directive.
-Due to the impact of Covid19 HMRC have deferred the first reporting date for these new measures until 2021.
+From 1 July 2020, taxpayers engaged in cross border transactions (“CBTs”) and their intermediaries will be required to disclose to HMRC details of these cross-border arrangements where they meet Category D. Due to the impact of COVID19 HMRC had deferred the first reporting date for these new measures until 2021.

-Cross border arrangements entered into or aborted between 25 June 2018 and 30 June 2020 will need to be reported to HMRC by 28 February 2021, whereas arrangements entered into or aborted between 1 July 2020 and 31 December 2020) will need to be reported within 30 days from 1 January 2021.
+Cross border arrangements entered into between 25 June 2018 and 30 June 2020 will need to be reported to HMRC by 28 February 2021, whereas arrangements entered into or aborted between 1 July 2020 and 31 December 2020) will need to be reported by 31 January 2021.

 - Currently undertaking any cross border transactions